Matrix orbit closures: The ideal of a matrix orbit closure

 \begin{theorem} Let the size $|J|$ minors of the matrices $x_J \odot v_J^\perp$, $J \subset [n]$, generate the ideal $I'_v \subset R$.
 Then $\sqrt{I'_v} = I_v$. \end{theorem}

 \begin{remark} There are two special cases that occur when applying this result.
-The first occurs when a subconfiguration $v_J$ consists of linearly independent vectors and so the right kernel of $v_J$ is zero.
+The first occurs when a subconfiguration $v_J$ consists of linearly independent vectors.
+In this case $v_J^\perp$ is a configuration of $n$ null vectors.
 We interpret $x_J \otimes v_J^\perp$ to be the zero matrix in this case.
-The second special case is when $v_J$ is a circuit of rank $r$, so that the right kernel of $v_J$ is one-dimensional.
-In this case the dimensions of the matrix $x_J \odot v_J^\perp$ are $r$-by-$(r+1)$, and we say that all its size $r+1$ minors vanish. \end{remark}
+The second special case is when $v_J$ has $U_{|J|-1,|J|}$ as its matroid.
+In this case the dimensions of the matrix $x_J \odot v_J^\perp$ are $(|J|-1)$-by-$|J|$, and hence all its size $|J|$ minors vanish. \end{remark}

-\subsubsection{On the primality of $I'_v$}
+\subsection{On the primality of $I'_v$}

 We first make a conjecture. \begin{conjecture} The ideal $I'_v$ is equal to $I_v$. \end{conjecture} We can prove this conjecture in two special cases.

 \begin{proposition} Suppose $v \in \AA^{(n-2) \times n}$ and that $v$ has a uniform matroid of rank $n-2$.
 Then $I'_v = I_v$ and $R/I'_v$ is a Cohen--Macaulay ring. \end{proposition} \begin{proof} The hypothesis on $v$ ensures that it has a full dimensional orbit.
 The codimension of the orbit closure is thus $n-3$.
 It follows that the codimension of $I'_v$ is $n-3$.